Health & Wellbeing Contacts

 HR Contacts

-Human Resources Contacts at West Midlands Ambulance Service.
+HR contacts at West Midlands Ambulance Service.

 Each area of the Trust has a dedicated HR Representative who can be contacted for advice and support for all aspects of health and wellbeing and employment queries.
 You can see which HR Representative covers your area of the Trust here: